Ahazii/CritterCatcherAI/DEPLOYMENT_STATUS.md

 **Last Updated**: 2025-11-20

-## Overall Status: ✅ PHASES 1-8 COMPLETE - READY FOR FULL TESTING
+## Overall Status: ✅ PHASES 1-9 COMPLETE - PRODUCTION READY FOR UNRAID

-All backend and frontend components are complete through Phase 8.
-All core functionality is implemented and tested.
-Ready for comprehensive testing on Unraid.
+All components complete.
+System ready for deployment and testing on Unraid.
+See UNRAID_DEPLOYMENT.md for step-by-step setup guide.

 ---